-this new zine captures the raw beauty of female skaters in south africa
+this new zine captures the raw beauty of south africa's female skaters

 Fresh from the launch of her brand new zine, we caught up with former Dutch pro-skater, Louisa Menke, to talk film, photography, and female empowerment.

-As well as featuring heavily in the Get Used to It doc, a keen photographer, Louisa also ended up working on a beautiful series of portraits of local South African women, and their surroundings, offering an intimate view of the city which Louisa has now made into a zine, poetically titled: Colourful Hearts Filled With Rhythm and Rainbows No-one Can Dance The Way You Do.
+In addition to being featured heavily in the documentary Get Used to It, Louise, a keen photographer, also ended up working on a beautiful series of portraits of local South African women and their surroundings.
+Louise has now made them into a zine poetically titled:,Colorful Hearts Filled With Rhythm and Rainbows No-one Can Dance The Way You Do, offering an intimate view of the city.

 I caught up with her at the Berlin premiere of the skating doc, which ended up doubling as her zine launch.